 NSI’s Ursula Lawson promoted, now taking management lead on NSI Business for Producers and NSI New Northern Voices

 Ursula now leads a slate of other training initiatives including the NSI/FTM Manitoba Content Creators Development Accelerator and the mentorship, development and delivery of projects for TELUS STORYHIVE.

-National Screen Institute and CBC announce two-year partnership renewal for CBC New Indigenous Voices training program
+The National Screen Institute announces format changes and incoming students for the 2020 CBC New Indigenous Voices training program

 NSI welcomes Faith Gore, Matthew Tenute, Sarah Carrier, Nathaniel Magbanua, Seth Arcand, Janell Henry and AJ Wastasecoot for the first online edition of the program.
 Classes begin September 8.

 Kaya – of Anishnaabe and Nehiyaw descent – is a registered member of Sagkeeng First Nation in Manitoba.

 Nurture your creative ideas while learning the essential elements of producing with NSI Business for Producers

 Aimed at emerging producers eager to take on bigger projects and grow their businesses, and writers and directors who want to learn about the craft of producing screen-based stories in a COVID-19 environment and beyond.